 Click on the Mode option and choose the type of snip you want to take from the four options provided to you.
 The provided options are “Free-form Snip”, “Rectangular Snip”, “Window Snip” and “Full-screen Snip”.

-While using Delay option, the screen won’t fade out immediately, as in the case of a regular snip.
+While using the Delay option, the screen won’t fade out immediately, as in the case of a regular snip.
 You will have a delay of 1 to 5 seconds (depending on your choice) to set up your screenshots.
 You can use this delay to open your pop-up menus or tooltips.
 Once the delay is over, the screen will freeze and fade out, and your screenshot is ready!

 METHOD 3: Use keyboard shortcuts with Game Bar in Windows 10